Tanmay-R-Choudhary/auto_encoder_tensorflow/README.md

 ## Improvements
 Using a bigger model and training on a larger dataset would decrease the loss of the model and thus make it more accurate.

+Here is the link of the actual file on Kaggle: https://www.kaggle.com/tanmaychoudhary/auto-encoder-using-tensorflow